Viki-coding/community/README.md

 The user is fully informed, the date, time, location.
 The facilitator can expand more in the description, such as duration/cost of a class, what to bring.
 The value of fully informing the community to events with the flexibility of expanding the details in the Read more section.

 Search by Category Feature:

 Users who want to narrow down the search to certain events, such as a new parent in the area may want to only see events in the 'Parent & Toddler' section.
 When a facilitator creates a new event, they have the opportunity of associating it with a certain category.
 By clicking on the drop down arrow, a list of categories is displayed and when 1 is selected only events listed under those categories are displayed.

 ![Sort-by-category](https://github.com/user-attachments/assets/4f4765a0-9bfe-4a71-b54e-718c3b12c5aa)

-Booking Feature as a Community User
+Booking Feature for the Community User:

 A community user can view all events and book their place to ensure they have a place at the class or event.
 When an event is publised it is often only bookable with a phone number and within a certain timeframe which is not always convient for those making the booking, this feature allows users to book when ever a new event is posted in an easy to use booking method.
 They can share the site with friends and encouage them to book also.

 ![Book Event](https://github.com/user-attachments/assets/b26de344-ce75-4c91-9e13-03eb34bd8e2f)

-Booking Feature as a Facilitator
+Booking Feature for a Facilitator:

 The value of the booking feature as a faciltiator allows facilators to be able to put a capcity limit on an event to ensure the event is managable, such as a boot camp having a capacity of 40 to ensure their is enough exercise stations, a cookery course having a capacity limit of 10 to ensure their is enough equipment.

 The faciltitator also applies a booking by date/time, so an event cannot be booked after a certain time.
 This allows the facilitator to be able to manage their event knowing the numbers of people intereted.
 For example a facilitator of a cookery course, the faciltiator would be able to see that 15 have booked by the booked by date/time and allow them to purchase 15 portions to prevent food waste.
 A bootcamp facilitator could see there are 40 signed up and understant the amount of exercise stations required.